 Birmingham DUI Lawyer

 If an individual is convicted, they will receive a permanent mark on their criminal record.
 In addition, DUI convictions are publicized in the local community and around the state so there is a social stigma attached.
-These are just some of the reasons to retain a Birmingham DUI lawyer, in order to ward off the charges and potentially avoid some of the aforementioned penalties.
+These criminal law consequences are just some of the reasons to retain only the best Birmingham DUI lawyers.Ignition Interlock Device Requirements for DUI in Alabama

 Another reason such a charge in Alabama is so intimidating is the impact to an individual’s driver’s license.
 On a first offense, a person could be facing up to a 90-day license suspension along with up to two years of having to have an ignition interlock device installed in their vehicle.
 With subsequent offenses, the suspension time could be up to five years with ignition interlock.